Custer's Revenge: Controversy

-Nevertheless, the focused media attention generated publicity for the game and its Streisand effect caused it to sell approximately 80,000 copies, twice as many copies as Bachelor Party and Beat 'Em & Eat 'Em.
+Nevertheless, the focused media attention generated publicity for the game and it sold approximately 80,000 copies, twice as many as Bachelor Party and Beat 'Em & Eat 'Em.
 Atari received numerous complaints about the game however and responded by trying to sue the game's makers.
 Stuart Kesten, President of American Multiple Industries, stated "our object is not to arouse, our object is to entertain [...]
 When people play our games, we want them smiling, we want them laughing."
-The game's designer, Joel Miller, said Custer was "seducing" the maiden and that she was a "willing participant".
+The game's designer, Joel Martin, said Custer was "seducing" the maiden and that she was a "willing participant".
 By April 1983, the game was withdrawn from circulation.

 Reception

 In 1988, computer gaming magazine Ahoy! called Custer's Revenge "an [affront] to common decency", in contrast to more modern and 'tasteful' adult games.
 Electronic Gaming Monthly's Seanbaby placed it as number 9 in his "20 worst games of all time" feature.

 In 2008, the University of Calgary professor Tom Keenan cited "the hideous Custer's Revenge game", 26 years after its release, in an op-ed piece about current video game violence issues for the Calgary Herald.
 That same year, the game was credited by Australian PC Magazine as being one of the worst games ever made, while Games.net ranked Custer's victim as fifth on the list of top ten "disturbingly sexual" game characters.
 In 2010, Custer placed eighth on machinima.com's list of the top perverts in gaming.
 UGO.com ranked it as tenth on the list of the most racist video games in history in 2010, also ranking the game's General Custer as the second most unsexy video game character of all time in 2012.